Genting takes stake in Australia's Echo, sparks takeover talk

 Perpetual Investments, Echo's second-largest shareholder after Crown, said it does not intend to support Crown's push for a board seat, according to the Australian Financial Review.

-(This story was corrected in paragraphs 1 and 5 to remove references to possible stake value)
+(The story is corrected by removing reference in paragraphs 1 and 5 to possible stake value.)

 (Additional reporting by Charmian Kok; Editing by Chris Gallagher)